When it comes to the complex issue of labor and management, the Bible has answers. But are we asking it the right questions?

 Ironically, MacArthur’s latest book makes much of the Greek word doulos, emphasizing that it means bondslave, not merely servant and certainly not employee.
 Then, how can he and others so blithely redefine the word in Col 3:22?
 In Eph 6:5 Paul uses doulos and its cognate verb douleuo, which means “to perform the duties of a slave” – not a servant, not a hired worker, not an employee, but a slave who is owned by a master and serves “with fear and trembling.”
 After all, a slave might receive a flogging for disobedience (1 Pet 2:20), a right that the Roman law protected.
 Paul knew very well the difference between slavery and free labor (1 Cor 7:21-24).
 To non-slaves, that is, free workers, he says “You were bought with a price; do not become bondservants of men” – that is, free workers are not slaves.

 Pastors might ask themselves when was the last time they preached against unfair management practices.
 I’ve heard many sermons where workers are told how to act righteously (and slavishly).
-I have heard perhaps one sermon, at least that I can recall, where employers or business owners were challenged to live more righteously with their employees.
-In our current climate, it is almost an unspoken evangelical assumption that employers and business people and entepreneurs are on the side of the angels, creating wealth, creating jobs, and carrying on the good fight against lazy and greedy workers.
-Maybe that’s how it plays out with the people of your congregation; for its part, the Bible assumes that employers might act as sinfully as their workers.
+I have heard just two sermons, at least that I can recall, where employers or business owners were challenged to live more righteously with their employees.
+One Christian leader has said, “Labor unions should study and read the Bible instead of asking for more money.
+When people get right with God, they are better workers.”
+I do not see anywhere where he said, “Corporate leaders should study and read the Bible instead of looking to earn more money.
+When people get right with God, they are better employers.”
+In our current political climate, it is almost an unspoken evangelical assumption that employers and business people and entrepreneurs are on the side of the angels, creating wealth, creating jobs, and carrying on the good fight against lazy and greedy workers.
+For its part, the Bible places greater stress on the truth that employers might act as sinfully as their workers.
+Or much worse.

-NOTES: John MacArthur, “Submission in the Workplace, Part I.” Online: www.biblebb.com/files/mac/sg60-26.htm.
-MacArthur also indulges in the fallacy of guilt by association when he links workers’ rights with radical feminism, gay rights and revolution: “Our society is preoccupied with demanding its rights.
+John MacArthur, “Submission in the Workplace, Part I.” My source for this was www.biblebb.com/files/mac/sg60-26.html, which is now a broken link.
+The current source, has somewhat different wording and was apparently update, but the gist is the same (https://www.gty.org/library/sermons-library/60-26/submission-in-the-workplace-part-1).
+He then goes on to indulge in the fallacy of guilt by association when he links workers’ rights with radical feminism, gay rights and revolution: “Our society is preoccupied with demanding its rights.
 It campaigns for the rights of students, women, children, homosexuals, illegal immigrants, criminals, employees, and the homeless.
 When people believe their rights have been denied, they often react with strikes, protests, insurrections, and walk outs.
 The underlying mentality is, ‘Give me my rights or I’ll fight back in every way possible.’
 In contrast, God’s Word says Christians are not to demand their rights by being troublemakers or lawbreakers in society.
 The believing citizen is to submit to civil authorities (1 Pet.
 2:13-17) and the believing servant is to submit to his master (vv.
 18-21).”
 Gary adds: Paul, to name one example, certainly did demand his legal rights as a citizen, acting as a “trouble-maker” against established authority on at least four occasions.

 John MacArthur, Slave: the Hidden Truth about your Identity in Christ, Nashville: Thomas Nelson, 2010.
 MacArthur mishandles the Greek and overstates his case in this volume, but that is an issue for another day.